campionfellin/docs/README.md

 Now you have the basics here are some general principles you need to consider when making your art.

+### Limited Dependencies
+Each project can have zero or one library dependency.
+The approved dependencies are currently the following:

+  + No Library at all (Vanilla JS, CSS, HTML, WebGL)
+  + p5js
+  + processing
+  + a-frame
+  + threejs
+  + vox
+  + megavox
+  + js
+  + svg
+  + custom
+  + regl
+  + tonejs

+Additional libraries may be added at moderater discression, but the rule is only one external library per project.

 ### Deterministic
 Each output must be determistic based on a single hash.
 More specifically, the initial output or frame must be the same.
 If your piece is animated, some randomness is okay.
 This is so when the art is rendered as an image (e.g. for OpenSea) it is always the same.